pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.2.9
+December 20, 2021

+- Fixed a bug where you couldn't remove an operator from a location
+- Added Kosovo to list of countries in Submit Location form
+- Other minor enhancements

 ### 5.2.8
 November 11, 2021